 The Terms of Reference of the Remuneration Committee can be found here [LINK 1]

-The Finance/Audit Committee consists of the following directors: Luis Giusti, Zaza Mamulaishvili, Steve Nicandros and Steve Hope.
+The Finance/Audit Committee consists of the following directors: Luis Giusti, Zaza Mamulaishvili and Steve Nicandros.

 The Finance/Audit Committee meets at least twice a year to consider the annual and interim financial statements and the audit programme.
 The terms of Reference of the Finance/Audit Committee are reviewed by the Board as needed and are available on the Company’s website, or on request from the Company.